-- □ The Bluetooth function may not work with other devices, depending on the manufacturer or the software version employed by the manufacturer. - □ Connecting multiple Bluetooth devices to your computer may cause channel congestion, resulting in poor performance of the devices.
-This is normal with Bluetooth technology and is not a malfunction.
+- ☐ The Bluetooth function may not work with other devices, depending on the manufacturer or the software version employed by the manufacturer. - □ Connecting multiple Bluetooth devices to your computer may cause channel congestion, resulting in poor performance of the devices.
+This is normal with Bluetooth technology and does not indicate a malfunction.